Renting a Car in Argentina: 17 Helpful Tips and Tricks

 When booking your Argentina car rental online, I recommend and use DiscoverCars.
 They search international rental brands and local companies, so you get the best deal.
 They include car rental locations all over Argentina.

-1. When should you rent a car in Argentina?
+1. Should I rent a car in Argentina?

 If you plan on spending most of your time in a city like Buenos Aires, renting a car doesn’t make much sense.

 Public transport is reliable in major cities – and it may actually be cheaper to use taxis or buses rather than renting a car.
-In Buenos Aires, Uber is cheap and there’s a good subway system.
+In Buenos Aires, Uber and Cabify are cheap and there’s a good subway system.
 It’s also very walkable (check out my Buenos Aires itinerary, which uses your feet and public transport).

 However, if you’re planning on getting out of the city and exploring more remote places in Argentina, then renting a car is definitely worth considering.
 This especially applies to those wanting to drive along the famous Ruta Nacional 40 (National Route 40), which runs along the spine of Argentina from north to south, or who want to explore Patagonia or the beautiful north of the country.